shakfu/Spotykach/docs/dev/terminal-dispatch.md

 | `describe` | platform tables + `live_params()`/`live_configs()` (below) | descriptor block |
 | `help` | lists verbs | `ok` + lines |

+`seq trig` and `pad seq` are synonyms - the latter predates the `seq` verb and is kept.

+### Composite verbs

+`reset` and `preset` are the two commands that do many things at once.
+Both operate on exactly the set `describe` advertises - live per the engine's mask, minus the platform-owned ids - so what a host can see is what a composite touches.
+Both reply with a count, so a harness can assert they did something rather than silently matching nothing.

+`reset` exists for **test isolation**: `mode test` stops the panel perturbing the engine but leaves the previous test's writes in place, which is how a suite ends up passing in isolation and failing in sequence. `tools/conftest.py` now resets in the `test_mode` fixture.
+The per-param default comes from `IEngine::param_default()`, which defaults to 0.5 - deterministic, which is what a baseline needs, but not necessarily musical; engines with real neutral values should override it.

+`preset` is **params only, in RAM, non-persistent**.
+Non-persistent because a test wants to snapshot and restore many times per run and should not wear flash to do it.
+Params only because of a genuine gap in the engine contract: `param()` can read a parameter back, but `set_config` is **write-only** - there is no config getter on `IEngine`, so configs cannot be captured at all.
+Restoring a slot that was never saved replies `ok 0` rather than erroring, which keeps the error taxonomy fixed.

+What neither does is apply its writes **atomically**.
+Commands dispatch on the main loop while the audio ISR runs, so a block can start midway through a reset and render with some params applied.
+Nothing has been bitten by this, and fixing it would need engine cooperation (a defer/commit flag or double-buffered param sets), so it is noted rather than built.

+**Two queries are deliberately absent from `describe`**, though both are reachable by name. `fit` takes an argument and the descriptor cannot express arity, so the generic sweep - which calls every advertised query with a deck alone - would fail it. `reseed` is a *latching* read: it returns true once and self-clears, so asking changes the answer and a sweep would consume the flag the platform is waiting for.
+These are the two shapes the safe-to-call rule in [`terminal-target-b.md`](terminal-target-b.md) exists to exclude, and they are the reason it is a per-entry property rather than a category.

+`IEngine::set_aux_active` is **not** exposed: the UI pushes it every `process()` for a `CapAux` engine (`core.ui.cpp:186-190`), so a terminal write would be overwritten within a millisecond - the same trap as the panel switches, and not worth a fourth freeze point for a display hint.

 `config route` is global; the others in that verb are per-deck. `set_config` returns whether the value changed, echoed so a test can assert idempotence.

 ### Target B - engine-specific verbs and L1 state

+> **Unused as of 2026-07-31, and see [`terminal-target-b.md`](terminal-target-b.md) for why.** No engine > implements this hook.
+The mechanism below works, but it is invisible to `describe`, makes every engine > re-implement matching/validation/error replies, and carries no type information - so the generic sweep > cannot see it and every use would need per-engine host code.
+That doc proposes a declared query table > alongside this hook, which keeps the escape hatch while making engine state discoverable and > sweepable.

 One new virtual (declared in the control doc), no-op default: